Remarkable women: Gina Martin

 Just 18 months ago the world was a different place for anyone who’d had the misfortune to be “upskirted” – a voyeuristic intrusion of privacy whereby a camera or phone is used to unwilling take pictures of someone’s underwear.

 After being victim to a man taking pictures of her crotch at a music festival, Gina Martin was disappointed to discover that police couldn’t press charges as it technically wasn’t a criminal offence.
-Not content to get even, Gina decided to change the world, and changed the law around up-skirting for the whole of the UK in the process.
+Not content to get even, Gina decided to change the world, and changed the law around up-skirting for Britain in the process.
 We sat down for a cuppa and talked resisting, and persisting for our latest campaign.

 Tell us, were you involved in activism before the campaign?